glmck13/PBX-My-Home/PBX.md

 Although I’m a big fan of AWS LightSail, I recently found out about Vultr, a cloud provider recommended by [Crosstalk Solutions](https://www.crosstalksolutions.com/recommendations/).
 Vutlr's pricing is comparable to AWS, and they're not charging for use of an IPv4 address, so their monthly rate comes in a few dollars cheaper than AWS for now. :-) You can sign up for a [Vultr account here](https://www.vultr.com/register/).

 ## Spin up server
 We’ll be installing [Asterisk](https://www.asterisk.org/) and [FreePBX](https://www.freepbx.org/) on a vanilla version of Debian 12.
 Before spinning up the server, follow Vultr's instructions for creating [SSH keys](https://docs.vultr.com/how-do-i-generate-ssh-keys) and [firewall rules](https://docs.vultr.com/vultr-firewall).
-Here are the rules for the firewall (for now we’re going to stick with IPv4, since the various IPv6 SIP implementations still seem somewhat buggy):
+Here are the rules for the firewall (for now we’re going to stick with IPv4, since the various IPv6 SIP implementations of FreePBX and Asterisk still claim to be somewhat buggy):
 + accept	SSH	22	0.0.0.0/0
 + accept	TCP (HTTP)	80	0.0.0.0/0
 + accept	TCP	3478	0.0.0.0/0